How to Develop Your Cloud Migration Strategy

 Retiring is when organizations sunset or wind down legacy applications rather than move them to the cloud.
 This is a reasonable option for teams that realize they don’t need certain functionality or capabilities anymore.

-There are many migration paths leaders can take and no one-size-fits-all answer.
-That’s why AWS decided to launch a program to guide teams through the migration journey from start to finish.
+There are many migration paths IT leaders can take and no one-size-fits-all answer.
+That’s why AWS launched a program to guide teams through the migration journey from start to finish.

 What is the AWS Migration Acceleration Program?

-AWS created its Migration Acceleration Program (MAP) to help companies accelerate the migration process, reduce costs, and address potential risks.
-AWS MAP uses a proven three-phase framework – Assess, Mobilize, and Migrate.
+AWS created its Migration Acceleration Program (MAP) to help companies accelerate the cloud migration process, reduce costs, and address potential risks.
+AWS MAP leverages a proven three-phase framework – Assess, Mobilize, and Migrate.

 The Assess phase is when companies determine their migration readiness and identify capability gaps.
-This phase also involves building a total cost of ownership (TCO) model for estimating before and after migration costs.
+This phase also involves building a total cost of ownership (TCO) model to estimate before- and after-migration costs.

-The Mobilize phase is designed to address gaps identified during the Assess phase and build a foundation for a future migration.
+The Mobilize phase addresses gaps identified during the Assess phase and builds a foundation for future migration.
 This phase is crucial, as it forces teams to define their goals clearly.
 What makes this easier is that AWS offers a robust selection of services that correspond to use cases.

-For example, organizations can use the AWS Application Migration Service, AWS Database Migration Service, and the AWS Migration Hub.
-Once on the cloud, teams can pursue innovation using powerful technologies, like machine learning and the IoT, to build game-changing applications for the modern world.
+For example, companies can use the AWS Application Migration Service, AWS Database Migration Service, and the AWS Migration Hub.
+Once on the cloud, teams can pursue innovation using powerful technologies, like machine learning and the IoT, to build new applications for the modern world.
 Having these use cases in mind early is critical.

 The Migrate phase describes the actual execution of the plan that was developed during the Mobilize phase.
 The Migrate phase may incorporate modernization work as well for organizations that want to do more than a variation of a lift-and-shift approach.

-Even with AWS MAP, it can still be useful to partner with a cloud migration expert that knows how to lead organizations through these three phases.
-AWS offers the tools and resources to be successful, but it’s often helpful to have an experienced migration partner decide exactly what to leverage to minimize wasted time and effort.
+Even with AWS MAP, it is still useful to partner with a cloud migration expert who knows how to lead organizations through these three phases.
+AWS offers the tools and resources to be successful, but it’s helpful to have an experienced migration partner decide exactly what to leverage to minimize wasted time and effort.
 That’s where ClearScale comes in.

 Develop Your Cloud Migration Strategy with ClearScale

-ClearScale is an AWS Premier Tier Services Partner with a long track record of migration success.
-We’ve earned 11 AWS competencies, including the Migration competency for our long history of migrating organizations to the AWS cloud.
+ClearScale is an AWS Premier Tier Services Partner with a long track record of cloud migration success.
+We’ve earned 12 AWS competencies, including the Migration competency for our long history of migrating organizations to the AWS cloud.

-Our migration experience extends across many industries and applies to organizations all over the world.
-For instance, we worked with a FinTech company that wanted to move from Azure to AWS.
-The project needed to get done on an aggressive timeline.
+For instance, we worked with a FinTech company that wanted to move from to AWS from another cloud platform.
+The project needed to be done on an aggressive timeline.
 The client’s leadership team also wanted us to implement the latest cloud best practices.

 We executed the migration successfully, implementing key AWS solutions, like AWS Elastic Kubernetes Services (EKS) and Amazon Aurora along the way.
-As a result, the client improved the availability, scalability, and efficiency of its IT infrastructure and is better able to meet the growing expectations of its customers.
+As a result, the client improved the availability, scalability, and efficiency of its IT infrastructure and is better able to meet the expectations of its growing customer base.

-At ClearScale, we have countless stories like this one of how our AWS migration knowledge leads to tangible results for clients.
-If you’re considering a cloud migration and want to develop your cloud migration strategy, we’d love to help.
+At ClearScale, we have many other stories of how our AWS migration knowledge leads to tangible results for clients.
+If you’re considering a migration and want to develop your cloud migration strategy, we’d love to help.
 The first step is to tell us more about what you are trying to accomplish.
-Schedule a call with one of our AWS migration experts here to get the process started.
+Schedule a call with one of our AWS migration experts to get the process started.

 In the meantime, download the eBook to learn more:

-Get in touch today to speak with a cloud expert and discuss how we can help:
+Get in touch today to speak with a cloud migration expert and discuss how we can help:

 Call us at 1-800-591-0442